UCSD-ECE16/ece-16-spring-2022-millerzw/Project/ece16-space-invaders/README.md

 __**Features**__:
 - Sensitivity setting
-    -(hitting the button on the arduino switches the sensitivity between 3 options by changing the sampling frequency of the controller).
+    -(hitting the button on the arduino switches the sensitivity between 3 options by changing the sampling frequency of the controller):
+Once again this was done by sending an extra CSV to the python controller program from the Arduino.
+It ended up sending 3 value, a movement type, fire boolean, and 0-3 movement speed setting.
+In python there was an array containing the three movement speed options that would be picked based on this value
-- Display Score/Lives
+- Display Score/Lives.
   - this was difficult because of socket overloading with too much data.
-We used a file to store the data instead and read from it using the controller.
+We used a file to store the data instead and read from it using the controller: Note to run this on a different machine, one would have to rename the file directory correctly.
 - Motor Buzz when hit
-  - The game would check if the last run through of the program had the same lives as the current using the string from the file we created, if they didn't match the motor would buzz
+  - The game would check if the last run through of the program had the same lives as the current using the string from the file we created, if they didn't match the motor would buzz.

 ### GIF
 ##### Note if images are broken on this page check submission by Justin Kane-Starr